Factbox - Britain's big Brexit vote: What happens in parliament?

 May needs 318 votes to get a deal through parliament as seven members of the Irish nationalist Sinn Fein party do not sit, four speakers do not vote and four lawmakers who help count votes, known as tellers, are not counted.

-Parliament held three days of debate in December before the vote was postponed.
+Parliament held three days of debate in December before May postponed a vote, acknowledging she was about to lose it.
 The debate restarted on Jan.
 9 and will end at 1900 GMT on Jan.
 15.

-Once the debate has ended, there will be a series of votes: first, to approve or reject amendments to the government’s motion, and then to approve or reject the motion.
+Once the debate has ended, a handful of amendments could come up for votes before the vote on the motion itself.
+Each vote takes around 15 minutes.
+If votes are held on each of four provisionally selected amendments, the whole process should finish around 2015 GMT.

 The debate will be on whether to approve a motion stating that parliament has approved the Withdrawal Agreement - a legal text setting out the terms of departure - and a separate political declaration outlining the long-term relationship Britain will have with the EU.